GIF: PNG

 Portable Network Graphics (PNG) was designed as a replacement for GIF in order to avoid infringement of Unisys' patent on the LZW compression technique.
 PNG offers better compression and more features than GIF, animation being the only significant exception.
 PNG is more suitable than GIF in instances where true-color imaging and alpha transparency are required.

 Although support for PNG format came slowly, new web browsers support PNG.
 Older versions of Internet Explorer do not support all features of PNG.
 Versions 6 and earlier do not support alpha channel transparency without using Microsoft-specific HTML extensions.
 Gamma correction of PNG images was not supported before version 8, and the display of these images in earlier versions may have the wrong tint.

 For identical 8-bit (or lower) image data, PNG files are typically smaller than the equivalent GIFs, due to the more efficient compression techniques used in PNG encoding.
 Complete support for GIF is complicated chiefly by the complex canvas structure it allows, though this is what enables the compact animation features.

 Animation formats

 Videos resolve many issues that GIFs present through common usage on the web.
-They include drastically smaller file sizes, the ability to surpass the 8-bit color restriction, and better frame-handling and compression through codecs.
+They include drastically smaller file sizes, the ability to surpass the 8-bit color restriction, and better frame-handling and compression through inter-frame coding.
 Virtually universal support for the GIF format in web browsers and a lack of official support for video in the HTML standard caused GIF to rise to prominence for the purpose of displaying short video-like files on the web.